Slakovsky/Pancakeswap-sniper-bot-/README.md

 # Disclamer

 This bot is made by me , and anyone who tries to sell it to you is a scammer , this bot cannot be used without a licence key attached to it that only i can generate !
 Accordingly the bot cannot be reselled for a "cheaper price" , if it's not me that is selling it .
 Do not buy it .

+# Important information

+ The files i shared aren't enough to run the bot .
+Sent me a message or an e-mail and i will send the full bot file right away , the only part needed is the licence token that i can provide after the 1:1 trade is done .

 # Pancakeswap-sniper-bot-